Registries in Hospice and Palliative Medicine

 The American Academy of Hospice and Palliative Medicine (AAHPM) is serving as the convener of the Palliative Care Registries Collaborative, where leaders from national organizations hosting three palliative care quality registries—the Center to Advance Palliative Care (CAPC)/National Palliative Care Research Center (NPCRC), the Global Palliative Care Quality Alliance (GPCQA), and the Palliative Care Quality Network (PCQN)—are working to develop a shared vision of how to use registries to improve quality in palliative care.

 The Collaborative is seeking to unify and integrate data across the registries with the ultimate goal to support data-driven, high-quality, patient-centered care for those with serious illness.
 With funding from the Gordon and Betty Moore Foundation, the Collaborative is exploring the feasibility of creating a simple “no wrong door” access point to palliative care registries to advance the field.
-Learn more about this project, please register for the Quality Matters Conference.
+To learn more about this project, please register for the Quality Matters Conference.

 Why collect data in a registry?